sunboo/yelo/Idea/README.md

 A. Bangalore, India.
 But we are building a global product.

 Q. What will be my compensation?
-A. We are currently boot-strapped but looking talking to 2-3 angels for an angel round.
+A. We are currently boot-strapped but talking to 2-3 angels for an angel round.
 The compensation will be enough for a spartan life in Bangalore.

 Cheers,
 Prasun Jain